BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_matlab.md

 ## <a name="directory_map"></a> Map Spiedie Home Directory

-We must mapp the Spiedie Home directory to the "Y" drive.
+We must map the Spiedie Home directory to the "Y" drive.

 <a href="data_transfer.html/#Home_dir">You can also map your Spiedie home directory on your personal machine.</a>

 1. Open "Computer"
-2. Click "Map netowrk drive"
+2. Click "Map network drive"
 3. Select the drive letter you prefer (Y is recommended)
-4. In the folder box type \\128.226.74.206/username (replace username with your user name)
+4. In the folder box type \\128.226.74.206\username (replace username with your user name)
 	- Select "Connect using different credentials"
 	- To automatically connect every tiem you log on, check the box "Reconnect at log on"
 5. Click "Finish"
 6. When prompted, select "Use another account"
-7. input "./username" where "username" is your Spiedie username and your Spiedie password
+7. input ".\username" where "username" is your Spiedie username and your Spiedie password
-	- The network drive should now be succesfully mounted in your windows explorer window
+	- The network drive should now be successfully mounted in your windows explorer window

 ## <a name="matlab_configure"></a> MATLAB configuration